Ismael-VC/kvara/README.md

 ## TODO

-- [ ] Make `kvr2tal.py` better.
-- [ ] Make `tal2kvr.py`.
+- [] Implement `kvrptr` (Kvara porter).
-- [ ] Explain how to contribute and add a new language.
+- [] Explain how to contribute and add a new language.
-- [ ] Implement another utility to scafold and make easier adding new languages.
+- [] Implement another utility to scafold and make easier adding new languages.
-- [ ] Use the opcode test for all languages.
+- [] Use the opcode test for all languages.